Youth Ministry (6th-12th grade) at Grace Presbyterian Church

-- It looks like learning.
+It looks like learning.
 There is a Middle School Sunday School offered in the Fall and Spring semesters.
-Please contact Jeremiah Thomas to learn more.
+Please contact the church office to learn more.

 It looks like D-Groups.
 Click here to find out more.

 Discipleship Groups are a very important way in which Grace fulfills its mission for Youth Ministry.
 These groups are split into four distinct sections (high school girls, high school boys, middle school girls, and middle school boys).
 Volunteers from within the church membership lead these groups, and it is in these smaller settings that we begin to intentionally lead our students towards a fuller understanding of what following Jesus looks like—both in knowledge and practice of that knowledge.
 We seek to live life together at Grace, and D-Groups are another way our Youth connect in the church.
 Rather than having our students roped off, we place them with older church members living life.
 In D-Groups, we hang out, we laugh, we eat, we learn about what it means to follow Christ, and we grow in our relationships with each other.